Go back

 How to respond to an attack

 Network security is a cat-and-mouse game, and it’s virtually impossible to prevent every attack.
-When (not if) your network does fall victim, it’s important that network and security teams are able to identify and a respond in a timely manner.
+When (not if) your network does fall victim, it’s important that network and security teams can identify and a respond promptly.
 It is very challenging to detect, analyze, isolate, and remediate a cyber-event.
 While network and security teams don’t typically collaborate, when a network is under attack, collaboration is instrumental to stopping the threat at hand.
 Dynamic Maps enable security and network teams work from a shared analytics console, to ensure that they’re both on the same page.

 It is difficult to understand the live performance of the network (traffic flows, bandwidth utilization, interface errors, etc.).
 Teams need to ensure that all ingress/egress points from the internal networks to external networks are continuously monitored.
 NetBrain’s platform allows engineers to apply automation to every phase of network troubleshooting and acts as a single pane of glass — from ticket creation, to data collection, and for sharing knowledge of best practices.